Chelsey Reist

-Chelsey Marie Reist (born January 4, 1987) is a Canadian actress, television host, and dancer.
+Chelsey Marie Reist (born January 4, 1987 and raised in Edmonton, Alberta) is a Canadian actress, television host, and dancer.
+Her credits include 12 Rounds: Reloaded (2013), Embrace of the Vampire(2013), Psych (2014), The 100 (2014–2018), Dark Harvest (2016), Narcoleap (2018–2020), V.C.
+Andrews' Dawn, Twilight's Child, Midnight Whispers (2023).

+Life and career

+After graduating high school, Reist moved to Vancouver to attend Capilano University, and graduated with a degree in Acting for the Stage and Screen.

 From 2014 to 2018 she played Harper McIntyre in The CW's sci-fi television series The 100.
 She starred as Rachel in the 2012 horror film No Tell Motel which screened at the Cannes Film Festival and she appeared in 12 Rounds: Reloaded starring WWE wrestler Randy Orton.
 In 2013, she appeared in the remake of the 1995 horror film Embrace of the Vampire starring Sharon Hinnendael.
 Reist also hosted the Canadian television series Discovering Great Towns.
+She appeared in movies Twilight's Child and Midnight Whispers, and played Aunt Bets in V.C.
+Andrews' Dawn in 2023.